adulau/DIY-face-masks/README.md

 ## How to use and clean your masks

 - Do not touch the mask and its fasteners while you are wearing it.
+- While fastening your mask, only touch the elastics or the borders.
 - A mask must be specific to each person.
 Do not lend or exchange it.
+- The mask must cover nose and mouth (respiratory tracts).
 - Wash at 60°C after each use.
 - Dry the mask thoroughly including straps.
+- Keep it in a dry place and not in contact with other clothes.

 There are also alternative cleaning solution such as hydrogen peroxide but these solutions might not be accessible to everyone.